Claude List: Senior debut and Auckland representative selection

-List then returned to his Kingsland side for their Stallard Cup knockout final match against Parnell on October 16.
+List then returned to his Kingsland side for their Stallard Cup knockout final match against Parnell on 16 October.
 Kingsland won by 25 points to 13.
 List set up a try to Carter and “was playing a fine game for Kingsland… [he then] made a clever opening and again Carter scored”.

 1927 North Island selection

 The 1927 season saw List play 13 matches for Kingsland Rovers scoring 2 tries, although the B Division matches did not receive very good newspaper coverage so he may have scored more.
 Kingsland once again finished runner up, this time behind Ellerslie United.
 He played 5 games for Auckland, scoring 7 tries which was the most for the representative side.
 List also made his debut appearance for the North Island representative side.

-His season began early, being selected on April 12 to go into training for the Auckland side to play the returning Auckland members of the New Zealand team from their England and Wales tour.
-The match was played at Carlaw Park on April 30 with the Auckland side winning 24-21 before a crowd of 14,000.
+His season began early, being selected on 12 April to go into training for the Auckland side to play the returning Auckland members of the New Zealand team from their England and Wales tour.
+The match was played at Carlaw Park on 30 April with the Auckland side winning 24-21 before a crowd of 14,000.
 List scored a try and the Auckland Star stated that “List, the Auckland centre was very brilliant in attack and his sharp burst of speed, allied to straight running, often penetrated deeply into the New Zealand defense.
 On the day he showed to greater advantage than B. Davidson…”.
 He “had every opportunity to do well, and his straight running and delightful swerving were good to watch”.

 This was the only representative match played by Auckland until near the end of the club season.
-List played 13 games for Kingsland from May 14 to September 3.
+List played 13 games for Kingsland from 14 May to 3 September.
 In their second match which they won 11–3 against Otahuhu at the Otahuhu Trotting Ground he “gave another splendid exhibition, and he will give Davidson a good fight for the centre three-quarter position in the rep. team”.
-In their team list for their match against Mangere on May 28, Claude's younger brother Francis was also listed in the side with him.
-Following a 25–0 win over Otahuhu on July 9 the Auckland Star said “the best of the backs was without doubt List at centre.
+In their team list for their match against Mangere on 28 May Claude's younger brother Francis was also listed in the side with him.
+Following a 25–0 win over Otahuhu on 9 July the Auckland Star said “the best of the backs was without doubt List at centre.
 He was always there to seize an opportunity, and also put in some solid defence work.
 He is about the best three-quarter Auckland has playing league”.
-On August 13 List scored Kingsland's only points in what amounted to the B Division final which was played against top of the table Ellerslie United side.
+On 13 August List scored Kingsland's only points in what amounted to the B Division final which was played against top of the table Ellerslie United side.
 Ellerslie won 9 to 3 at Carlaw Park on the number 2 field with around 7,000 spectators at the venue.
-After the match the Star wrote that “List of the Kingsland team, is probably the best centre three-quarter in Auckland and both he and Littlewood, of Ellerslie, had strong claims for inclusion in the last New Zealand team that toured England”.
+After the match the Star wrote that “List of the Kingsland team, is probably the best centre three-quarter in Auckland and both he and Ivan Littlewood, of Ellerslie, had strong claims for inclusion in the last New Zealand team that toured England”.